ADVRHumanoids/DebrisRemovalTask/README.md

 ```

-4) press on button _success_ or _fail_ to make finite state machine transits to next step.
+4) press on button _success_ or _fail_ to make finite state machine transits to next state.